Finerio-Connect/widget-ios/README.md

 ```
 ### Customize animations

-The SDK has animations by default with [Lottie](https://github.com/airbnb/lottie-ios) so , if you only need to change the animations by files or URL, yo can do this:
+The SDK has animations by default with [Lottie](https://github.com/airbnb/lottie-ios) so, if you only need to change the animations by files or URL, you can do this:

 ```swift
 FinerioConnectWidget.shared.animations = Animations(